What is FinOps?

 As unnecessary costs are identified, cut them out.
 FinOps businesses need to be able to run lean, without any room for extraneous cloud expenses.

-When reserved instances become available, consider purchasing them for future use.
-Reserved instances are often available at cheaper rates, and can help reduce costs when compared to on-demand options.
+When reserved instances are available, consider purchasing them for future use.
+Reserved instances are often available at cheaper rates and can help reduce costs when compared to on-demand options.
+But they need to be budgeted and used within a certain timeframe or you lose them, which can be even more costly.

 When workloads are unpredictable, take advantage of autoscaling options to automatically adjust computational resources to match active services.